GeneCodeSavvy/PPI-Network-Analysis-Prioritizing-Drug-Targets/README.md

 ## Introduction

-Genetic studies often generate summary statistics files containing information about genetic variants such as SNPs (Single Nucleotide Polymorphisms), their genomic locations, and associated statistical metrics like p-values.
+GWAS generate summary statistics files containing information about the genetic variants such as SNPs (Single Nucleotide Polymorphisms), their genomic locations, and associated statistical metrics like p-values.
 Analyzing such data can provide insights into the genetic basis of various traits and diseases.

+GWAS explore the genetic causes ofcomplex diseases.
+However, classical approaches ignore the biological context ofthe genetic variants and genes under study.
+To address this shortcoming, one can use biological networks, which model functional relationships, tosearch for functionally related susceptibility loci.
+This project tries to analyse the GWAS results with SigMod.

+SigMod is a novel and efficient method integrating GWAS results and gene network to identify a strongly interconnected gene module enriched in high association signals.

 This Python script automates the analysis process by performing the following tasks:

-1. **Data Preprocessing**: Standardizes column names, selects relevant columns, and prepares data in BED format.
+1. **Data Preprocessing**: Functions for inferring delimiter types, standardizing column names, and extracting relevant information from input files.
-2. **Gene Annotation**: Utilizes the g:Profiler tool to annotate SNPs with associated genes.
+2. **Gene Annotation**: Methods to annotate genetic variants with gene information and prepare data for downstream analysis.
-3. **Protein Association**: Identifies genes associated with protein products.
+3. **Protein Association**: Automation of filtering genes associated with proteins, linking genetic variants to protein-related data.
-4. **FastCGP Computation**: Runs the FastCGP algorithm for gene-level p-value computation.
+4. **FastCGP Computation**: Execution of FastCGP analysis, facilitating gene-level p-value computation for genetic variants.
-5. **SIGMOD Preparation and Analysis**: Prepares input data for SIGMOD analysis and executes the SIGMOD algorithm for identifying significant gene modules.
+5. **SIGMOD Preparation and Analysis**: Functions for preparing input data and executing Sigmod analysis, enabling the study of gene interactions and associations.

-## Features

-- Supports CSV, TSV, and TXT file formats for summary statistics data.
-- Batch processing for efficient annotation of large datasets.
-- Automated handling of missing or incomplete data.
-- Integration with external tools like g:Profiler and SIGMOD.
-- Progress tracking using tqdm for better user experience.

 ## Requirements